Mozilla-GitHub-Standards/6daa8beea7f1b8f9a0ec1b38cf4716c4dff20605109e773b362eeaf6ac8a6c48/README.md

 # Mozilla Reps coaching skills training

-This is a temporary place for the Coaching Skills training resources for Mozilla Reps.
-The final destination will be at the Leadership Toolkit that Participation Team is creating.
+This repository is a place to upload and maitain the resources created for the Coaching skills training developed for Mozilla Reps program.
+The idea of these resources is to be used in the training for Mozilla Reps to be Mentors.

-It consists in 3 modules and other resources that will be uploaded as blog posts.
+It contains a website made using Jekyll that lives on the gh-pages branch of the repository.

-If you want to collaborate please send pull request to modify the content.
+If you want to contribute on the content (fixing typos or bugs) you can do it in this repository directly.
+If you want to suggest new content or resources, please send an email to the Reps Council (reps-council at mozilla dot com).